sebastinez/radicle-link/docs/rfc/0003-collaborative-objects.md

 #### `signatures`

-This is the signature of the `change` tree using the key in `author`.
-This uses the same format as that of `X-Rad-Signature` trailer on commit messages.
+The commit is signed using the same mechanism as identity documents.
+Namely the `X-rad-signature` trailer.

 ### Reconstructing Collaborative Objects